CaptainParis/Servertap-Folia/README.md

 <img alt="GitHub all releases" src="https://img.shields.io/github/downloads/servertap-io/servertap/total?color=brightgreen">
 <a href="https://discord.gg/nSWRYzBMfp"><img src="https://img.shields.io/discord/919982507271802890?logo=discord&label=discord&color=brightgreen" alt="chat on Discord"></a>

-ServerTap is a REST API for Bukkit, Spigot, and PaperMC Minecraft servers.
+ServerTap is a REST API for Minecraft servers, supporting Bukkit/Spigot/Paper/Folia servers, BungeeCord proxies, and Velocity proxies.
 It allows for server admins to query and interact with their servers using simple REST semantics.

 Head over to https://github.com/servertap-io/servertap/releases/latest to grab the latest and greatest plugin JAR.